WordPress Login Security: 13 Ways to Secure Login Page

-You can close this loophole by installing a plugin that limits the number of login attempts.
+You can close this loophole by installing a plugin that limits the number of login attempts it is the best way to improve WordPress login security.
 These plugins monitor the login page and redirect the user when they fail several times (usually three or five attempts).

 With LoginPress you can easily set up Limit Login.
 You can learn more about our guide on How To Limit Login Attempts in WordPress (Easy Guide).

 CAPTCHA is another good option to secure your login page.
 It is like a shield to your website that protects it against bots and other automated malicious software.
 The CAPTCHA could easily be solved by a human but is hard for the bots.

 You can use LoginPress to add reCAPTCHA to your login page.

 For detailed information, see our guide on How To Implement The reCaptcha On Login Page With LoginPress.

 A strong password is essential to the protection of the WordPress login page against brute force attacks.